Data Analytics

 You’ll need one place to access, maintain, update, and analyze customer data across all your channels.
 A modern cloud data platform not only provides standardized data for data analytics, but it also ensures scalability through cloud elasticity, the ability to readily share data across customer touch points and interactions, and consistent management, governance, and compliance controls.

-3. Select a Cloud Data Platform with Built-in Integration
+3. Select a Cloud Data Platform With Built-in Integration

 Omnichannel requires the integration of many types of data and information — multi-channel purchasing behaviors, pain points, psychographic data, demographic data, and more.
 Seamlessly consolidating these data sources is easier and more efficient using a platform with robust, built-in integration capabilities.